NYPL/discovery-sandbox/README.md

 Visit `localhost:3001` to see the UI locally.

+### API Responses

+There is a sample of the API responses that we receive from Platform in `sampleApiResponseStructure.json`.
+It is abbreviated but shows how we receive filters and searchresults.

 ### Production mode

 By default, the app runs with `NODE_ENV=development`, which means a separate server is invoked to serve live updates to assets in development.
 Deployed instances of the app operate with `NODE_ENV=production`, indicating the app should serve pre-built assets.
 Sometimes it's useful to run the app in production mode locally (e.g. to test the app for NOSCRIPT visitors).